manuelmohr/x10i/README.txt

 == AST Dumping ==
 You can use -dump PASSNAME to dump the x10 ast after a specific pass (for example "Desugarer").
 Passnames can be in all the goals in the ExtensionInfo.

+== OctoPOS Target ==

+Requires octopos-app within this base directory.
+Depending on what you do, you might have to create more symlinks within octopos to choose the right release/variant/version.

+Within x10.dist compile via

+	ant dist-firm -DTARGET=i686-invasic-octopos -DSIMULATOR=